andrewnguyen42/DV_FinalProject/00 Doc/FinalProject.md

 denormalized, but we chose to split the data in to two tables to practice joining data in R and Tableau.

+We used a modified version of the ETL_R Code provided by Dr. Cannata to extract the data we wanted, and upload it to the oracle server.
+Fortunately, most of the data and column names were well-behaved, and so there wasn't much work to do other than selecting the data we wanted to use.

 ## Shiny Server

 [The Shiny server where the visualizations are stored is located here](https://agent509.shinyapps.io/04Shiny)